 MLBAM is a limited partnership of the club owners of Major League Baseball based in New York City and is the Internet and interactive branch of the league.
 The company operates the official web site for the league and the thirty Major League Baseball club web sites via MLB.com, which draws four million hits per day.
 The site offers news, standings, statistics, and schedules, and subscribers have access to live audio and video broadcasts of most games.
 The company has claimed the title of the “biggest media company you have never heard of”.

-Reebok is a global athletic footwear and apparel company, operating as a subsidiary of Adidas since 2005.
+Reebok is a global athletic footwear and apparel company, operating as a subsidiary of Adidas since it was acquired for $4.3 billion in 2005.
 Reebok is the official footwear and apparel sponsor for Ultimate Fighting Championship and also CrossFit and Spartan Race.
 What started out in 1895, Joseph William Foster at the age of 14 started work in his bedroom above his father’s sweet shop in Bolton, England, and designed some of the earliest spiked running shoes.
-Little did he know that by 1981, Reebok would reach sales more than $1.5 million.
+Little did he know that by 1981, Reebok would reach sales more than $1.5 million and nearly $2 billion by 2018.

 PledgeSports is the global leader in crowdfunding & sponsorship for sport.